View John Kelly's Obituary on RepublicanHerald.com and share memories

 He was born June 30, 1940, a son of the late James and Elizabeth Kanter Kelly.

-He was a former owner of Kelly Printing in Saint Clair, which was started by his father, and later P&K sales in Port Carbon.
-He was a Navy veteran, and a member of the New Philadelphia American Legion.
-He was a member of Good Will Fire Company in Port Carbon, and was a charter member of the Schuylkill County Fireman's Historical Society in Shenandoah.
+He was the proud former owner of Kelly Printing, Saint Clair, which was started by his father, Jim, and later P&K sales, Port Carbon.
+He was a Navy veteran and a member of the New Philadelphia American Legion.
+He was a lifetime member of Good Will Fire Company, Port Carbon, and was a charter member of Schuylkill County Fireman's Historical Society, Shenandoah, as well as its treasurer.
+He was a past president of Schuylkill County Fire Fighters Association.
 He was a former code enforcement officer in Port Carbon.
-He was always joking and enjoyed spending time with his family whom he loved.
+He was proud of his service to the community.
+He always brought a smile to people's faces with jokes and stories.
+He was always appreciative of his family and loved them unconditionally.

-He is survived by his wife, Pat Wiyda Kelly, of Port Carbon; a daughter, Kristine Kelly-Kaplan, of Elizabethtown; grandchildren, Ryan and his wife, Brittany, Cody with Amanda, Ava Grace, Nikki and Anthony; great-grandchildren Damon, Jazmyn, Isabella and Lyndsey; a nephew, Kevon; a good friend, Blackie.
+He is survived by his wife, Pat Wiyda Kelly, of Port Carbon; a daughter, Kristine Kelly-Kaplan and her husband, Art, of Elizabethtown; grandchildren, Ryan and his wife, Brittany, Cody and his girlfriend, Amanda, Ava Grace, Nikki and Anthony; great-grandchildren, Damon, Jazmyn, Isabella and Lyndsey; a nephew, Kevin; a good friend, Blackie.

-A memorial service will be held at the convenience of the family at Minnig-Berger Funeral Home, Tremont.
-Memorial contributions may be made to Schuylkill County Fireman's Historical Society, 105 S. Jardin St., Shenandoah, PA 17976.
+A private memorial service will be held at the convenience of the family at Minnig-Berger Funeral Home, Tremont.
+Memorial contributions may be made to Schuylkill County Fireman's Historical Society, 105 S. Jardin Street, Shenandoah, PA 17976.